vpdn/MMLayershots/README.md

 For more infos, watch [Koen present the framework](http://vimeo.com/74712901) and make sure to [check out the examples](http://examples.framerjs.com/#Google Now - Overview.framer) on their website too.

+##Designer's preamble

+If you are a designer who doesn't touch code (might be infectious after all), the following lines might look like a message written by E.T.'s parents to guide him home.
+Rest assured, it's pretty simple to plug Layershots into your app and whoever you're developing your app with, can probably get it integrated in less than an hour.
+If there are questions, feel free to ping me up on twitter ([@vpdn](http://twitter.com/vpdn)) and I'm glad to help out if I can.

 ##How to use Layershots?

 The preferred way to install is via Cocoapods.
 Add this to your Podfile: